iamNasrinKarimi/Telecommunication-Circuits---Spring-2023/README.md

 # Telecommunication-Circuits---Spring-2023
-Design Microstrip Line with ADS and CST and review S-Parameters.
+Hw1: How to Design Microstrip Line with ADS and CST.
 Supervisor: Prof. Shokrollah Karimian